 “Entrepreneurs search for — and create — value,” Pickens wrote in Boone Pickens: the Luckiest Guy in the World.
 “That underlying value is what my life is all about — whether the focus is the energy business or some other endeavor.
 Today, we enjoy a robust economy and significant shareholders’ say in the companies they own.
 Takeovers, solicited or otherwise, have become an accepted business practice; today, the Business Roundtable does not attack the acquirers, win or lose.
 Countless gambles played a part in bringing that combination together.
 Our role in the journey was worth the risks.”

-His life, stunning achievements and stinging losses alike, is chock full of lessons, most of which he has readily shared over the years.
-His impact on American culture reflects his many interests and passions, including his unyielding belief in the entrepreneurial spirit, his leadership in corporate fitness, the need for alternative fuel development, and his prudent stewardship of American lands.
-Pickens, a proud alum of OSU (at the time he graduated, it was operating as Oklahoma A&M), has donated the gist of his professional papers to his alma mater.
+His life, stunning achievements and stinging losses alike, was chock full of lessons, most of which he readily shared over the years.
+His impact on American culture reflected his many interests and passions, including his unyielding belief in the entrepreneurial spirit, his leadership in corporate fitness, the need for alternative fuel development, and his prudent stewardship of American lands.
+Pickens, a proud alum of OSU (at the time he graduated, it was operating as Oklahoma A&M), donated the gist of his professional papers to his alma mater.